 About Francine Ronis, LPC

 Joy and meaning come from leaning into vulnerability and intimacy with ourselves and others.
 As we learn how to be comfortable in the difficult times, we grow.
-In our work together, I can help you connect with your internal world and share with others in an authentic way.
-This is key to finding our way out of pain and suffering, especially depression, anxiety and addiction.
+In our work together within the therapeutic relationship, I will help you connect with your internal world and share your authentic self safely in your life with others.
+This is key to finding our way out of pain, suffering and aloneness; ultimately resolving depression, anxiety and addiction.

 Supporting you on your journey

 We all struggle sometimes.
 I have been there and bring my experience, compassion and empathy to our relationship to help you release old, unhelpful habits and patterns.
-I will work with you to dig deep and find the tools to transform pain into growth.
-I use a systemic approach, and bring my knowledge of attachment, holistic therapies, trauma resolution, IFS, emotionally focused therapy, somatic modalities, DBT, yoga and mindfulness to my practice.
+We will work together to dig deep and find the tools to transform pain into growth.
+In sessions, I use a systemic approach by bringing in my knowledge of attachment, trauma resolution, IFS, emotionally focused therapy, somatic modalities, DBT, holistic therapies, yoga and mindfulness.

 Raising children in an ever changing world can be a challenge.
 Knowing how to talk about the tough stuff is hard, yet, within the communication is an opportunity to help children and teens learn to open up to their complex inner world and to share it with those they rely on.
 I utilize various modalities to help caregivers connect with young people to work through the difficult developmental tasks and guide them into healthy and successful maturity.
 During our work together, I support parents in developing their attunement and intuition, learn about development, understand and set appropriate boundaries to have a balanced and enjoyable family life.